 You can also check out our best Stardew Valley mods!

 There are five “standard” farms in Stardew Valley.
 These farms have their own uses and one of the reasons why you can’t have all of them is their purpose and difficulty.

-Most of these farms are catered towards a specific type of gameplay.
-It’s important to understand that whatever type of farm you start with, has their own pros and cons.
+Most of these farms are catered toward a specific type of gameplay.
+It’s important to understand that whatever type of farm you start with, has its own pros and cons.